farzadhallaji/myTakenTpoNeos/Finished/TPO43/Text/TPO43-Listening-L4.md

 Now, there are a few different sounds that you can hear on a VLF receiver, because when lightning strikes the radio waves travel different distances and in different ways before they reach the receiver.

-Some really interesting ones are called whistlers.
+Some really interesting ones are called *whistlers*.
 Whistlers come from lightning-generated radio waves that leave earth's atmosphere and travel into earth's magnetosphere before bouncing back down.
 Not all radio waves do this and the sound they make, well, we call them whistlers because they sound like slowly descending tones.
 And no two whistlers are alike.
-To me, they're the most intriguing.
+To me, they're the most *intriguing*.

-Another interesting sound is the tweek.
+Another interesting sound is the *tweek*.
 Tweeks are the result of VLF waves that have travelled a long distance through the waveguides.
-They produce a chirpy sound because the higher frequency parts of the wave reach the radio receiver before the lower frequency parts.
+They produce a *chirpy* sound because the higher frequency parts of the wave reach the radio receiver before the lower frequency parts.
 The entire wave is still considered very low frequency.
 It's just that some parts of the wave have lower frequencies than others, OK?

 感谢黄萌主www.ladynbirds.com